5 Reasons to Never Gossip at Work

-It is so tempting.
-Your colleagues are hovered around the Keurig sharing the latest news about the new girl in accounting:
+Your colleagues hover around the Keurig, sharing the latest news about the new girl in accounting:

 “She was out partying so late last night.”

-“I bet she has a problem, like, with drinking or something.”
+“I bet she has a problem with drinking or something.”

 “Do you guys think this is why she got fired from her last job?”

 - Team Building Quotes to Promote Working Together

 And you just want to hop in and join them.

 In fact, you overheard her fighting with someone on her cell phone, so you can contribute something new, maybe even juicy.

 You can be the center of attention for a few moments.

 This information will make you seem so important!